dentarg/auth0-blog/_posts/2017-11-30-aws-reinvent-day-3-recap.markdown

 - 2017-07-21-the-role-of-identity-in-application-modernization
 ---

 Thank you for tuning back in to our TL;DR of the AWS re:Invent conference.
-Day three kicked off with a keynote by AWS CEO Andy Jassy where he announced a large number of new services that really go above and beyond and cement AWS as the premier cloud platform for organizations large and small.
+Day three kicked off with a keynote by AWS CEO Andy Jassy where he announced a large number of new services that really go above and beyond, and cement AWS as the premier cloud platform for organizations large and small.
 I was also able to sneak into a couple of great talks and sessions after the keynote, but the highlight of the day was the keynote.
 Here's a TL;DR of all the announcements.

 ## Compute